workingDog/CesiumScala/README.md

   - launch Cesium (e.g. "node server.js").
   - Then point your browser to http://localhost:8080/Apps/CesiumScala.html

-A 3D world globe with an aircraft should be displayed in your browser.
+A 3D world globe with an aircraft and various shapes should be displayed in your browser.
 If the globe is not showing, you may need to get a [Bing Map key](https://www.bingmapsportal.com/) and put it in the CesiumScala.html.

 This library makes extensive use of [jsext](https://github.com/jducoeur/jsext) JSOptionBuilder for